cl4cnam/funcSug/README.md

 This language has [syntax highlighting for Geany](https://github.com/cl4cnam/funcSug/tree/main/tools/forGeany); otherwise, with Geany, if you choose that of zephir (or nsis, powershell, ruby), it can be pleasant.

 The file ```parserPy.js``` has been generated online from the file ```funcSugPy.peggyjs``` on the site https://peggyjs.org/online.html with "parser variable" set to "pegPy".

+For now, this implementation consists just in a quick and dirty interpreter but it works enough to be appreciated.

 ## Use without phaser_ce